bhattadka/My-Weather-App/README.md

 # My Weather-App

 Welcome to My Weather App repository!
-This project is a simple web application that provides real-time weather information for any location.It is a simple Weather Application made by using HTML, CSS & JavaScript.
+This project is a simple web application that provides real-time weather information for any location.
+It is a simple Weather Application made by using HTML, CSS & JavaScript.

 ## File Descriptions